Samuel Hall

 Who is eligible to apply for the Samuel Hall Scholarship?

-High school seniors with a GPA of 2.5 or higher who live in Iredell County, NC, or who are descendants of those who lived on the Hall plantation (living anywhere in the U.S.).
+High school seniors with a GPA of 2.5 or higher and who live in Iredell County, NC.
+Those who are descended from ancestors who lived on the Hall plantation and have a ≥2.5 GPA can apply if they live anywhere in the U.S.

 How much is the scholarship award?